belavaditech/Agentic_Salesforce_Neo4j_MCP_Integration/README.md

 ## Project Overview
 This repository demonstrates an Agentic approach to integration between **Salesforce** (CRM platform) and **Neo4j** (graph-database) using the **Model Context Protocol (MCP)**, incorporating the concept of **GraphRAG** (Graph-based Retrieval-Augmented Generation).

-This project showcases integration that leverage Apex, LWC, and Named Credentials on Salesforce side, and GraphRag pipeline functions, retrievers  on Neo4j side via MCP layer
+This project showcases integration that leverage Apex, LWC, and Named Credentials on Salesforce side, and GraphRag pipeline functions, retrievers  on Neo4j side via an MCP layer

 ---